 These skills are useful for everyone, whether you are having difficulty coping with emotions, or just want to keep your emotional health on check.
 There are also lots of free resources online to help with practising these, so why not check them out!

-If you are looking for a Brisbane Psychologist or Brisbane Psychologists in the CBD, we at Centre for Human Potential have several Psychologists dealing with a vast variety of conditions who offer in-office, teleconference and online counselling.
+If you are looking for a Brisbane Psychologists, we have several Psychologists dealing with a vast variety of conditions who offer in-office, teleconference and online counselling.
 Feel free to contact us and talk to some one about taking the next step.
 You’d be pleased to learn that we also offer counselling for panic attacks and bipolar counselling Brisbane.